Ghrieb/Medical-AI-LLM-FineTuning-Project/README.md

 # Medical AI Large Language Model Fine Tuning Project
 This project showcases the fine-tuning of a large language model (Meta Llama 2) to become an expert in the medical domain, specifically focusing on genomic characterization and viral genomics.
-It was developed as part of the "Introducing Generative AI with AWS" course offered by Udacity and AWS.
+It was developed as part of the "Introducing Generative AI with AWS" course offered by **Udacity** and **AWS**.

 The aim of this project is to demonstrate the power of Generative AI and Machine Learning to solve real-world challenges in biomedical research and healthcare, highlighting how AI models can be fine-tuned to generate contextually accurate and domain-specific text, making it a valuable asset in fields such as medical diagnostics, personalized medicine, and healthcare innovation.